MakanaMakesStuff/WPQuick/README.md

 5. If everything went well, you should be able to go to ```http://localhost:8080``` and see the WordPress installation screen.

 6. Follow the WordPress installation instructions and you should be good to go.

+### NOTE: plugins are not automatically activated upon installation.
+Please navigate to http://localhost:8080/wp-admin/plugins.php to activate any plugins as usual.